Travel Advisory for Republic of Belarus

 Entry & Legal Compliance

-- Passport Validity Needed: 3 months beyond date of departure
+- Passport Validity Needed: 3 months beyond departure date

 - Blank Pages Required: 2